bbusse/ledctrl/README.md

 # ledctrl

-A HomeKit enabled daemon and client to control LEDs or
+A HomeKit enabled daemon and client to control LEDs or LED "displays"
-LED "displays"

-It is currently primarily used to send frames
-to a ESP8266 board with a firmware that takes
-colours encoded in hex via UDP to control WS2812b
+It is currently primarily used to send frames to a ESP8266 board with a firmware that takes colours encoded in hex via UDP to control WS2812b RGB LEDs.
-RGB LEDs.

 The firmware for the ESP8266 can be found here:
 git://git.stuge.se/esp8266-ws2812b.git

-On the first invocation of ledctrl the process
-respawns itself as a transient systemd service
-and starts sending frames to the configured IP
-by executing the configured default action.
+On the first invocation of ledctrl the process respawns itself as a transient systemd user service and starts sending frames to the configured IP by executing the configured default action.

-Any following invocation will trigger the client
-mode and can be used to change the currently
-active action by sending commands to the server
+Any following invocation will trigger the client mode and can be used to change the currently active action by sending commands to the server process.
-process.

 ## Usage
 Install required Python moduled